How The Website Design Process Works

 During the planning phase, we will help you decide what website design technologies should be implemented.
 Elements such as a CMS (content management system), visual components such as jQuery, Flash, contact forms, or video are discussed when planning your website design goal.

 It’s time to determine the look and feel of your site.
 Target audience is one of the key factors taken into consideration.
 A site aimed at teenagers, for example, will look much different than one meant for a financial institution.
-As part of the website designing phase, it is also important to incorporate elements such as the company logo or colors to help strengthen the identity of your company on the web site.
+As part of the website designing phase, it is also important to incorporate elements such as the company logo or colors to help strengthen the brand of your company on the web site.

 The developmental stage is the point where the web site itself is created.
 At this time, we take all of the individual graphic elements from the prototype chosen and use them to create the actual site.